jichengyue/Rulez/README.md

 ## Code-side Features
 ### Applying a rule
-* For evaluating a rule (without parameters), just call the function `rulez?` with a string containing the name of the rule.
+* To evaluate a rule (without parameters), just call the function `rulez?` with a string containing the name of the rule.

   E.g.: An administrator defines a rule, named `create_new_users`, that describes the possibility to create new users.
   If you want to evaluate it in the code, you just have to write: